»Ê¼Ò»ªÈË

 You can also find out about coastal erosion risk and management:

-In spring 2025, the EA will update its , used by planners and developers to find the data they need to undertake a flood risk assessment for a planning application.
+In March 2025, the EA updated its , which is used by planners and developers to find the data they need to undertake a flood risk assessment for planning.
+The EA intends to update the flood risk data regularly.

 Agricultural land at risk